 Springbrook National Park is your welcomed escaped from the Coast’s glitz and glam, and it’s right on our back doorstep.
 So, if you’re heading out for a hinterland adventure in our neighbouring rainforest region, visiting a splash-worthy watering hole is an absolute must-do.

 Wander past rugged rock walls covered in lush palms, shimmy behind gushing waterfalls and make your way down to this well deserved swimming spot for a refreshing dip.
-I love that you can walk behind the waterfall (carefully, it gets slippery) and feel the mist of this big beauty on your walk.
+I love that you can walk behind the waterfall (careful, it gets slippery) and feel the mist of this big beauty on your walk.

 Twin Falls is renowned for its nearby canyon lookout and walkways lined with thousand-year-old trees, so it’s well worth a stop while you're in the Springbrook area.

-- Where to go: Park at Tallanbana picnic area (if the small car park's full, everyone just parks on the side of the road, easy) is where my fave walk starts
+- Where to go: Park at Tallanbana picnic area (if the small car park's full, everyone just parks on the side of the road, easy)

 - How long it'll take: The track's 4.2km, allow about 2 hours